Cal Raleigh Preview, Player Props: Mariners vs. White Sox

 Cal Raleigh At The Plate

-- Raleigh leads Seattle with 86 hits, batting .225 this season with 44 extra-base hits.
+- Raleigh has 86 hits, which ranks first among Seattle hitters this season, while batting .223 with 44 extra-base hits.

-- Among qualifying hitters in MLB, his batting average ranks 127th, his on-base percentage ranks 124th, and he is 42nd in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 129th in batting average, 125th in on-base percentage, and 43rd in slugging.

-- Raleigh has had at least one RBI in 31.8% of his games this year (35 of 110), with two or more RBI 17 times (15.5%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Raleigh has an RBI in 36 of 111 games this year, with multiple RBI in 17 of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.